SSA Telephone Hearings During COVID-19

 How do I provide consent for participating in a telephone hearing?

-- COVID-19 Remote Hearing Agreement Form- For Claimants without an Appointed Representative
+- Remote Hearing Agreement Form - For Claimants without an Appointed Representative

-- COVID-19 Remote Hearing Agreement Form- For Claimants who have an Appointed Representative
+- Remote Hearing Agreement Form - For Claimants with an Appointed Representative

-- We also will accept a verbal agreement to appear by telephone or online video.
+- We also will accept a verbal agreement to participate in a hearing by telephone or online video.

 - We will only proceed with a hearing by telephone or online video if we receive the claimant’s consent.
-If the claimant does not consent to appear by telephone or online video, we will not schedule the hearing at this time, or if already scheduled, we will postpone the hearing until we can offer another option, such as a hearing in person, as appropriate.
+If the claimant does not consent to appear by telephone or online video, we will not schedule the hearing in that manner.